gliwka/hyperscan-java/README.md

  All development happens on feature branches. ```develop``` is the integration branch.
 The ```master``` branch only contains production-ready code.
 All releases are tagged.

 ## Credits
-Shoutout to [@eliaslevy](https://github.com/eliaslevy) for all the great contributions and to the hyperscan team for this great library!
+Shoutout to [@eliaslevy](https://github.com/eliaslevy), [@krzysztofzienkiewicz](https://github.com/krzysztofzienkiewicz) and [@swapnilnawale](https://github.com/swapnilnawale) for all the great contributions.

+Thanks to Intel for opensourcing hyperscan!

 ## License
 [BSD 3-Clause License](LICENSE)